NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 ## 4. Using the EICAR Test File

-The EICAR Anti-Malware Test File is a harmless industry-standard test file developed for testing antivirus and endpoint security products.
+EICAR is a harmless, industry-standard test file used to check antivirus and endpoint detection workflows.
+It contains no real malicious code, but security products are designed to detect it as a test threat.

-It does not contain real malicious code.
-Security products intentionally recognize its standard content as though it were malware, allowing detection and response workflows to be tested without introducing an actual threat.

-The documented Windows retrieval method was:
+The file was retrieved from the official EICAR site with PowerShell:

 ```powershell
 Invoke-WebRequest `